Demystifying AI

 With a broad and inclusive reach, the science and discovery centre network is perfectly placed to play an important role in these conversations.
 Could science and discovery centres and museums be the space to ‘test-and-learn’ (ref The Prime Minister’s AI Exemplars programme: A portfolio approach to public sector innovation) where young people can learn the critical and relevant skills to navigate a future AI-entangled world, and where engagement and feedback from diverse communities becomes a recognised part of the research ecosystem?

-The answer is yes they can, and we're pleased to announce that we have 15 centres across all four nations of the UK ready to reach over 50,000 children and adults with a focus on the following cross-disciplinary themes:
+The answer is yes they can, and we're pleased to announce that we have 15 centres across all four nations of the UK ready to reach 70,000 children and adults with a focus on the following cross-disciplinary themes:

 - AI and its application in everyday life